-It’s awards season in Hollywood, and who doesn’t like watching their favorite star preen and gush over a golden trophy.
-But there’s someone missing from the lovefests at the Golden Globes and the Grammys.
-A forgotten woman.
+I loved the empowering acceptance speeches at the Oscars last night, and who doesn’t love watching their favorite star show off on the red carpet.
+But there was someone missing from the star-studded cast of hopefuls; A forgotten woman.
 She didn’t get nominated for anything, but men and women are paying a lot of lip service to her in their acceptance speeches.

 She’s the woman who couldn’t make the party because she was blacklisted by a movie mogul who wanted sex.
 Mira Sorvino was one of these victims.
 Her nemesis: Harvey Weinstein.
 Mira’s a brilliant actress whose career was nearly ruined because she refused to get on the casting couch with that ruthless Neanderthal.
 Mira’s mad as hell and has proclaimed it’s #times up for her abuser.

 She won’t be working with Woody Allen again, either.
 Mira will survive, but what about the less fortunate victims who aren’t strong enough to fight back.
 There are plenty of them.
 Truth is, when it comes to sexual harassment, Hollywood’s no different from the rest of America and the irony of watching liberal, progressive movies cast and filmed by sexist pigs is hard to overlook.